 Sauteed Scallops with Garlic

-I’m still working my way through Mark Bittman’s wonderful new cookbook, The Best Recipes in the World.
+I’m still working my way through Mark Bittman’s wonderful new cookbook, The Best Recipes in the World (affiliate link).
 In this book Bittman goes all over the world and experiments with the best dishes from various countries, and then presents them in a way that home cooks can duplicate.
+Nice work if you can get it, right?
 Bittman’s famous “minimalist” cooking style, where he doesn’t fuss, but does just enough fancy preparation to make the food memorable, really shines in a dish like this.

 Scallops can be a little tricky to cook at home, since they’re so easily overcooked.
 Overcooking turns them rubbery and tasteless, so be careful.
 I live in Utah where it would be difficult or extremely expensive to get fresh scallops, but I used frozen scallops from Costco to make this (thawed in the refrigerator) and they were very good.

 What kind of Scallops did I use?

 There are three kinds of scallops.
 The large ones like I used are sea scallops, always best cooked slightly underdone.
 Medium sized scallops are bay scallops, considered the most tasty, especially when they are caught wild.
 Calico scallops are the tiny ones you might see being breaded and deep fried in a fish and chips place; personally I don’t think they have any flavor at all compared to the other two types.

 Can you make this recipe without the flour?